-Liars or fools.
-Call me callous, but I’ve always thought that people who say they have no regrets are either putting on a good show or completely out of touch with reality.
+People who say they have no regrets are liars or fools — they’re either putting on a good show or completely out of touch with reality.
 Me?
 My regrets are piling up by the day.
 But I’m learning that regrets can be spiritually healthy things.

-A little while ago, I realized that I think more about the past than the future.
-I have no idea when it happened, but it’s like someone flipped a switch and instead of dreaming about all of the places life might take me, I spend ridiculous amounts of time dwelling on the places I’ve already been and the decisions that got me there.
+Not too long ago, I realized I think more about the past than the future.
+I’m not sure when it happened, but someone flipped a switch and instead of dreaming about all of the places life might take me, I spend way too much time dwelling on the places I’ve already been and the decisions that got me there.

-For the most part, I’m content with the choices I’ve made.
+I’m mostly content with the choices I’ve made.
 It’s the choices I didn’t make that bother me.
 For example, the other day I watched a movie about a guy who was a collector and auctioneer of high-end art pieces.
-The character’s life looked pretty interesting and I started wondering what my life would have been like if I had followed a similar path.
-Before I knew it, I’d done the mental math and figured out that I don’t have enough time left to learn about art, build a collection and hone my skills as a fine art auctioneer.
+The character’s life looked pretty interesting and I started wondering what my life would have been like if I’d pursued art collection as a career path.
+Before I knew it, I’d done the mental math and figured out I don’t have enough time left to learn about art, build a collection and hone my skills as a fine art auctioneer.

 To be honest, a career in the art world was probably never in the cards for me.
-But I think you get the picture.
-Day after day, I wrestle with the regrets I have about actual possibilities that I didn’t explore, life paths that I didn’t go down for one reason or another.
+But you get the picture.
+I wrestle with the regrets about actual possibilities I didn’t explore, life paths I didn’t go down for one reason or another.

 Jesus cried with a loud voice, “My God, my God, why have you forsaken me?”

-The trick is learning how to channel our regrets into something that is healthy, constructive and spiritually enriching.
+The trick is learning how to channel our regrets into something healthy, constructive and spiritually enriching.

 Failure isn’t such a big deal when we’re young.
 It’s discouraging, but we tell ourselves that there’s still a lot of time left on the clock.
 Plenty of chances to explore new possibilities and finally get it right.

-In middle age, the illusion starts to fall apart.
+In middle age, our delusion starts to fall apart.
 The “what could have beens” begin to feel like failures.
-That’s the moment when our regrets become spiritually fatal.
+That’s the moment our regrets become spiritually fatal.
 Instead of launching points for spiritual growth and maturity, our regrets become black holes that suck the meaning out of our pasts,our presents and our futures.